dlo102789/rails_blog/README.md

-# This private blog, built on Ruby on Rails, is for Yvette and I to document our travels.
+# This private blog, built on Ruby on Rails, is for my wife and I to document our travels.

 * Technologies used:
   * Ruby on Rails